 Preeclampsia affects 3 to 7% of pregnant women.
 Preeclampsia and eclampsia develop after 20 weeks gestation; up to 25% of cases develop postpartum, most often within the first 4 days but sometimes up to 6 weeks postpartum.

-Untreated preeclampsia usually smolders for a variable time, then suddenly progresses to eclampsia, which occurs in 1/200 patients with preeclampsia.
+Untreated preeclampsia is present for a variable time, then can suddenly progress to eclampsia, which occurs in 1/200 patients with preeclampsia.
 Untreated eclampsia is usually fatal.

 Etiology of Preeclampsia and Eclampsia

 However, high-risk and moderate-risk factors have been identified (1 Etiology references Preeclampsia is new-onset or worsening of existing hypertension with proteinuria after 20 weeks gestation.
 Eclampsia is unexplained generalized seizures in patients with preeclampsia.
 Diagnosis... read more ).